CPANDA What was CPANDA?

-CPANDA, the Cultural Policy & the Arts National Data Archive, is the world's first interactive digital archive of policy-relevant data on the arts and cultural policy in the United States.
+CPANDA, the Cultural Policy & the Arts National Data Archive, was the world's first interactive digital archive of policy-relevant data on the arts and cultural policy in the United States.
 It was founded in 2001.
-It is a collaborative effort of Princeton University's Firestone Library and the Princeton Center for Arts and Cultural Policy Studies.
+It was a collaborative effort of Princeton University's Firestone Library and the Princeton Center for Arts and Cultural Policy Studies.
 The Pew Charitable Trusts ( http://www.pewtrusts.org) underwrote the original development of the archive.
-The National Endowment for the Arts ( http://www.arts.gov) will be taking over the content.
-Data has begun to migrate in late 2014 and expected to completely migrate in early 2015.
+The National Endowment for the Arts ( http://www.arts.gov) completed transferring all data content in January 2016.
 Check at ICPSR, the National Archive of Data on Arts and Culture (NADAC).
-The CPANDA site will remain active until then but as surveys become available datasets will either be removed or pointers will be made to the new site.
-Stay tuned for updates!
+The CPANDA Bibliography will remain online for now.